iglit/h2l0l/README.md

 - Check that the League of Legends process name matches your system

 ### The app doesn't detect the game
-- The default process name is "League of Legends.exe" on Windows and "League of Legends" on macOS
+- The default process name is "League of Legends.exe"
-- If your game has a different process name, you may need to modify `src/config.rs`
+- If your game has a different process name, you may need to modify `PROCESS_NAME` in `src/config.rs`

 ## License